Paint-on tooth whiteners. / Whitening Pens.

 This technique offers some features that other at-home systems can't match.

 1) It can be used to whiten individual teeth.

 Applying whitener to an individually darkened tooth.

 A person may have a situation where they only need a lightening effect for one or a few teeth.
-Different from all other at-home methods, paint-on technique can be used in this fashion.
+Different from other at-home methods, paint-on technique is readily used in this fashion.
 It's a simple matter to limit its application to just selected teeth.